 Q: Can my family wait for me in the waiting room?

-A: Visitors will be asked to wait outside or in their vehicles.
-Cell phone communication will be used by the physician and recovery room nurses.
+A: Visitors can wait in the waiting room, as space allows.
+Cell phone communication may be used by the physician and recovery room nurses.

 Q: Will my temperature be checked?